scriptrdotio/howto/mqtt/subscribe_to_remote_mqtt.md

 ## Read the incoming messages in the subscriber script

-Depending on the format of the message that was published on the remote topic, you will be able to retrive it from the native **request.body** and/or **request.rawBody** objects.
+Depending on the format of the message that was published on the remote topic, you will be able to retrieve it from the native **request.body** and/or **request.rawBody** objects.
 The former will hold any JSON payload, whereas the latter will hold anything that cannot be parsed as JSON (e.g. text or XML)

 ```
 // This is the subscriber script